-This cake stays beautifully moist, so nobody will even know it is gluten free!
-I also love that Ginger has added health benefits, such as aiding digestion and working as a natural anti-inflammatory.
+This ginger cake stays beautifully moist, so nobody will know it is gluten free.

 - 250g butter (unsalted)

 - 6 large eggs

 - 250g gluten free self-raising flour (I am using Doves Farm)

 - 1/2 a teaspoon of GF baking powder

 - 300g of stem ginger (approx 2 jars)

 - Preheat your oven to 180C (Gas Mark 4).
 Prep and line a large square or rectangle baking tray (minimum of 10 inches wide).

 - Remove the stem ginger from the syrup.
 If the ginger is not already chopped, chop it into small chunks.

 - Cream together the butter and sugars until light and fluffy, then gradually beat in the eggs.